Where to get free state maps

 Traveling with your maps

-Before leaving for your road trip, gather up your maps and put them in an expandable pocket folder.
+Before leaving for your road trip, gather your maps and put them in an expandable pocket folder.

 This is a great way to keep them in good condition while not in use, and easy to find when you are heading back home through the state.